aeagle/site-search.net/README.md

 ## Why?

 There a many full text search engines available.
 Popular Lucene based search engines for example are `Elastic` and `SOLR`.
 These usually require specific server setup or clusters which provide redundency and highly available instances.
-For very simple search UIs on simple websites can often be overkill.
+For very simple search UIs on simple websites, this can often be overkill.

 This abstraction and the provided Lucene implementation aims to allow quick setup up of a basic file based searchable index of documents as an in-process search engine allowing it to be used on even the most basic website hosting.